 The Future of Meat

 Lab-grown meat is not commercially available yet, but its launch may not be far off.
+A number of cultured meat developers have created prototype samples for testing.

 A recent report by global consultancy AT Kearney stated that by 2040, most of the meat people eat will not come from slaughtered animals.
 Sixty percent of meat will be either plant-based or cultivated in a lab.